 d.
 Conservation Easement.
-Grantee shall execute that certain agreement entitled "Deed and Agreement by and between and the Sonoma County Agricultural Preservation and the Sonoma County Agricultural Preservation and Open Space District Conveying a Conservation Easement", by which Grantee will convey a conservation easement to the District protecting the [conservation values] of the Property ("Conservation Easement").
+Grantee shall execute that certain agreement entitled "Deed and Agreement by and between and the Sonoma County Agricultural Preservation and Open Space District Conveying a Conservation Easement", by which Grantee will convey a conservation easement to the District protecting the of the Property ("Conservation Easement").

 e.
 Recreation Conservation Covenant.

-[Required if a Recreation Project] Grantee shall execute that certain agreement entitled "Recreation Conservation Covenant," by which Grantee accepts the affirmative obligation to use, operate and maintain the Property for low-intensity public outdoor recreation ("Recreation Covenant") in perpetuity.
+Grantee shall execute that certain agreement entitled "Recreation Conservation Covenant," by which Grantee accepts the affirmative obligation to use, operate and maintain the Property for low-intensity public outdoor recreation ("Recreation Covenant") in perpetuity.